 VIP plays a key role in sensory processing and the modulation of pain pathways in the trigeminal system.
-In preclinical studies, VIP has been shown to change the activity of nociceptive neurons in the trigeminal ganglion and make the TNC more sensitive, which can cause chronic pain or migraines [140].
-Trigeminal sensory neurons release VIP in response to noxious stimuli, which can activate VIP receptors on nearby neurons and cause the release of a number of signaling molecules involved in pain amplification [141].
-VIP-mediated sensitization of trigeminal neurons can lead to hyperexcitability and increased responsiveness to noxious stimuli, which may contribute to the development and maintenance of chronic pain or migraine [142].
+In preclinical studies, VIP has been shown to change the activity of nociceptive neurons in the trigeminal ganglion and make the TNC more sensitive, which can cause chronic pain or migraines [148].
+In response to noxious stimuli, the trigeminal sensory neurons release VIP.
+This can activate VIP receptors on nearby neurons and cause the release of a number of signaling molecules involved in pain amplification [149].
+VIP-mediated sensitization of trigeminal neurons can lead to hyperexcitability and increased responsiveness to noxious stimuli, which may contribute to the development and maintenance of chronic pain or migraine [150].
 Targeting VIP signaling pathways may therefore represent a promising approach for the development of novel therapies for chronic pain or migraine.